rhit-netsos/netsec-public/docs/concepts/hide.md

    argument for the `-p` flag in the example above to be on specific port (instead of the 1-65535 range we gave before).

-   Combine that with the service discover flag and `nmap` will tell you which service is running on that port weird port.
+   Combine that with the service discovery flag and `nmap` will tell you which service is running on that weird port.

 ### Question sheet